fieldtrip/website/workshop/nigeria2025.md

 The week begins with orientation and practical information, followed by foundational topics: what EEG is, its advantages over other neuroimaging techniques, and its applications in clinical, developmental, and cognitive research.
 Special emphasis is placed on African-specific challenges, such as dealing with natural hairstyles and electrode types.
 Sessions also address ethics, informed consent, and experimental design essentials, including noise, artifacts, attention, and stimulus control.

+- registration and welcome
+- introduction and format (lecture)
+- background on EEG (lecture)
+- lunch
+- EEG in Africa (lecture)
+- experimental design part A (lecture)
+- experimental design Q&A (discussion)

 ### Tuesday – Experimental Design & EEG Recording

 Hands-on sessions guide participants through installing stimulus software (e.g., [PsychoPy](https://psychopy.org/)), designing behavioral tasks, and handling hardware (e.g., EEG caps, electrodes).
 Participants split into groups to practice recording EEG, focusing on setup, troubleshooting, ethical handling, and documentation.

+- how does an EEG system work (lecture)
+- recording of EEG (hands-on)
+- lunch
+- experimental design part B (lecture)
+- synchronisation and triggers (lecture)
+- designing a task and recording it (hands-on)

 ### Wednesday – EEG Data & Analysis Tools

 Lectures cover EEG data formats, metadata (e.g., BIDS), and an overview of the FieldTrip toolbox and alternatives.
 A comparison of clinical vs. cognitive EEG applications is provided, along with an introduction to analyzing event-related potentials (ERP), followed by practical exercises.

+- where to get EEG data (lecture)
+- preprocessing of EEG (lecture)
+- preprocessing of EEG (hands-on)
+- lunch
+- analysis of ERPs (lecture)
+- analysis of ERPs (hands-on)
+- wrap up (discussion)

 ### Thursday – Frequency & Time-Frequency Analysis